 With so many online shirt manufacturers around, I honestly did not expect too much when I first examined the website of Deo Veritas.
-However, after I learned about the Deo Veritas Shirt features, I was quite impressed.
-A split yoke , single needle stitching, mother of pearl buttons and most importantly, the option to choose unfused collars really caught my eye.
-After getting in touch with Deo Veritas I began the online configuration for my own shirt.
+However, they offered a single needle stitching, mother of pearl buttons and, most importantly, the option to choose custom collars and features, which seemed above average.

 The Deo Veritas Order Process

 After we had agreed to work with Deo Veritas on this sponsored review, they provided us with a coupon code so we could order free shirts on their website.
 The website order configurator works, but it is not always super intuitive.
 For example, it did not save my measurements and special requests the first time around, but in the end, I was able to order just fine.
 Since I already have bespoke experience, I had my properly measured body measurements and used those.
 But I was also able to use shirt measurements, standard measurements or their Qsizing, where one uses standard data to determine the fit without having to measure.